bernhard-42/db-12-vscode/README.md

 ## Features

+- Use Databriocks [Context/Command API](https://docs.databricks.com/dev-tools/api/1.2/index.html#execution-context) to send single lines or selected code block to a remote Databricks cluster
-This feature allows to run Python, SQL, Scala and R code on Databricks clusters
+- Supports Python, SQL, Scala and R.
+- For Python provides a variable explorer to inspect the variables of the remote cluster in VS Code

 ## Known Issues